 Installation Instructions

-Kufatec/FISCON is the manufacturer of the kit, and they provide instructions on how to install it (download it here).
+These instructions are specific to Kufatec/FISCON, and they provide instructions on how to install it (download it here).
 While the instructions are okay, I’m going to give much better information and pictures to walk you through this process so that even the most novice modders can handle this.
+If you picked up a different kit, fear not, most of the installation is very similar and the pictures below should help you understand where everything is and how to access the various components you’ll need to install and setup the system the first time.

 First, start by removing the radio using a set of radio removal keys.
 You insert the four keys and the radio will simply pull out – you may want to put a towel over your shifter or beneath the head unit so it doesn’t scratch anything.